 Content is also essential for the product page.
-Your content will need to and directly describe the article.
+Your content will need to directly describe the article.
 Paint a picture for your customer while keeping SEO in mind.
 It will need to contain the relevant keywords for the products to be found in organic searches.
-Remember to tag your images with keywords, too, as customers will search relevant keywords in pictures, and you want yours to pop up.
+Remember to tag your images with keywords, too, as customers will search for relevant keywords in pictures, and you want yours to pop up.

 Include customer reviews to add transparency to the product and give other customers more insight into buying.
 Providing estimated shipping costs and any other fees here will also be beneficial to your conversion rate.
 The highest cause of customer bounce is unexpected costs at the end of checkout, so get in early.